 Additional training and sports

-Now on top of all this training, Usyk will in fact do other sports to help with fitness, but also help with elements of his coordination.
+Now on top of all this training, Usyk will do other sports to help with fitness, but also help with elements of his coordination.
 However, I do believe there is a reason for doing these other sports as part of his training regime.

 Usyk for the most part as you can tell is an extremely well-rounded athlete so it is easy for him to adapt to almost anything.
 Being versatile in the other activities he does helps him be able to do this in the ring.
 Whether that be pushing himself physically or changing tactics mid-fight, due to what his opponent is doing.